genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 ## Making a RecyclerView Adapter

-We need a recycler view adapter to show the data in the recycler view.
+We need a RecyclerView adapter to show the data in the RecyclerView.
 Create a `MainAdapter.kt` class that inherits from `PagingDataAdapter`.
-This is a special adpater provided by the Paging 3 library that will help us to show the data in the recycler view.
-This also supports for header and footer items in recycler view that we will use in a moment.
+It is a special adapter provided by the Paging 3 library that will help us to show the data in the RecyclerView.
+It also supports header and footer items in RecyclerView that we will use in a moment.

 Code the `MainAdapter` like this: